CDCgov/prime-reportstream/frontend-react/docs/best-practices.md

 > Having a detailed commit message helps to track exactly why a change was made, which can come in handy while debugging or rewriting logic down the line.
 Unlike pull request descriptions, commit messages are directly attached to the commits (hence the name), so they can be viewed as human-understandable snapshots of their changesets in Git history.
 As such, they should provide context over why the changeset is being introduced (e.g., to facilitate another feature, to fix a critical user bug, et cetera) and a brief, high-level overview of what is changing.

 See [this GitHub blog post](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) for more context about commit messages.

+### Pull request content

+Pull requests should be broken down into as many small, atomic pieces as possible.
+Sizes and LOCs obviously depend on the logic, but generally speaking if a change exceeds ~500 LOC of production code (not tests or dependencies), breaking it down into smaller pieces is recommended.

+In cases in which there needs to be one "atomic" change, it's recommended to create a long-lived feature branch off of which smaller branches can be created.
+This'll allow reviewers to inspect the changes in a stepwise manner, and each changeset will have an approval by the time the long-lived branch is merged back into `master`.

+> Why?
+>
+> Smaller pull requests help reviewers by:
+> - Focusing their attention on individual logical changes to make suggestions and catch potential bugs
+> - Reducing the amount of complexity and overhead they need to maintain during reviews
+> - Not causing slowdown on GitHub
+>
+> Smaller pull requests help developers by:
+> - Getting proposals in front of eyes sooner rather than later
+> - Allowing a more TDD-approach to think about edge/corner cases
+> - Breaking their work down into better stopping points

 ---